KarchinLab/Tokheim_PNAS_2016/README.md

 ## Installation

-You will need the following python packages if you wish to execute the code:
+You will need the following python packages if you wish to execute the python code in Jupyter:

 * numpy
 * scipy